About the School of Social Sciences

 The School of Social Sciences at Sonoma State encompasses a particularly interesting combination of departments and programs.
-A student can choose from a variety of opportunities, ranging from the core of "traditional" social science fields with an emphasis on applications (Anthropology, Geogrpahy, History, Political Science, Psychology, and Sociology), to various cross-disiplinary programs (Environmental Studies and Planning, Global Studies, Human Development, and Women's and Gender Studies), to programs with a professional emphasis (Counseling, Criminology and Criminal Justice Studies, and Public Administration).
+A student can choose from a variety of opportunities, ranging from the core of "traditional" social science fields with an emphasis on applications (Anthropology, Geography, History, Political Science, Psychology, and Sociology), to various cross-disciplinary programs (Environmental Studies and Planning, Global Studies, Human Development, and Women's and Gender Studies), to programs with a professional emphasis (Counseling, Criminology and Criminal Justice Studies, and Public Administration).

 The School oversees several respected centers and institutes, among them the Anthropological Studies Center, the Center for Sustainable Community, the Center for Interdisciplinary Geospatial Analysis, and the Center for the Study of the Holocaust and Genocide..

 All Social Science programs permit enough flexibility to allow students to select some course work from other areas of the social sciences.
 Students in the social sciences have opportunities to study with faculty members who are working in a wide spectrum of interests, including such areas as human services, political activities, multi-cultural education, and energy studies.